Concurrent Composition for Differentially Private Continual Mechanisms: Concurrent Composition of Continual Mechanisms

 Although verification functions $f$ for $\extconcomp$ vary for different compositions, they must all ensure that the format of the adversary's messages is compatible with $\I\circstar\extconcomp$.
 An adversary is expected to either create a new CM or send a pair of queries to an existing one.
 The creation of a new mechanism is independent of the initial state of $\I$.
 Thus, when requesting the creation of a new mechanism, the adversary must send a pair of identical creation queries to $\V[f]$.
 Moreover, due to the definition of $\I$ and $\extconcomp$, to request asking one of the queries $q_0$ and $q_1$ from the $i$-th created mechanism according to $\I$'s initial state, the adversary must send the message $\left((q_0, i),(q_1, i)\right)$ to $\V[f]$.

 Next, we formalize these shared constraints by defining \emph{suitable} message sequences.
 Later, when defining specific verification functions $f$ for different concurrent compositions, we set $f(m_1, \dots, m_k)=\bot$ whenever the sequence of messages $m_1, \dots, m_k$ is not suitable.
+For convenience, in the rest of the paper, we represent a pair of identical creation queries $(\cM, s, \eps, \delta, f)$ by $(\cM, s, \eps, \delta, f)^2$.

 \begin{definition}[Suitable Sequence of Messages] A sequence of messages $m_1, \dots, m_k$ is said to be \emph{suitable} if the following conditions hold for every $1\leq j\leq k$: \begin{enumerate}[label=(\roman*), left=0pt] \item Each message $m_j$ is either \begin{enumerate} \item a pair of identical creation queries of the form $(\cM, s, \eps, \delta, f)^2$, or \item a query pair message of the form $\left((q_0, \ell),(q_1, \ell)\right)$, where both queries $q_0$ and $q_1$ share the same index $\ell$. \end{enumerate} \item If $m_j=\left((q_0, \ell),(q_1, \ell)\right)$, then there are at least $\ell$ creation-query pairs in the sequence $m_1, \dots, m_{j-1}$. \item If $m_j=\left((q_0, \ell),(q_1, \ell)\right)$ and $\cM_\ell$ is the $\ell$-th mechanism requested to be created in the preceding messages $m_1, \dots, m_{j-1}$, then both $q_0$ and $q_1$ belong to the query space of $\cM_\ell$, i.e., $q_0, q_1\in Q_{\cM_\ell}$. \item If $m_j=(\cM, s, \eps, \delta, f)^2$, then $\cM$ is a CM with a single initial state $s$, and it is $(\eps, \delta)$-DP w.r.t. $f$. \item If $m_j=(\cM, s, \eps, \delta, f)^2$ is the $\ell$-th creation-query pair in the sequence $m_1, \dots, m_{j-1}$, then the corresponding sequence of query pairs $(q_0, q_1)$ from the messages of the form $\left((q_0, \ell),(q_1, \ell)\right)$ in $m_1, \dots, m_k$ is $f$-valid. \end{enumerate} \end{definition}